richardgaywood/paydata.org/content/houserules/combat/action_economy.md

 This includes wired reflexes, Improved Reflexes, and other cyberware, bioware, or magical initiative augments (including spells).

-*   Generally run from Rating 1-4.
+*   Generally run from Rating 1-3.
 *   Each rating makes the usual changes, eg +1d6 to initiative.
-*   For each d6 added to initiative, the user _also \_adds 1 Simple action to the amount they can do in their phase _but\_ this action can only be used on physical (meatspace) actions, not on matrix or magic.
+*   For each d6 added to initiative, the user _also_ adds 1 Simple action to the amount they can do in their phase _but_ this action can only be used on physical (meatspace) actions, not on matrix or magic.
 	*   So someone with rating 2 wired reflexes can do 4x Simple actions; or 2x Complex actions; or some other combination.

 ### Magic actions

-For every initiate grade from 1-4, mages get an extra Simple action that can only be used for magical tasks (incl spellcasting, summoning, banishing)
+For every initiate grade from 1-3, mages get an extra Simple action that can only be used for magical tasks (incl spellcasting, summoning, banishing)

 (Note that this means after their first initiation, a mage can summon a spirit (1 Complex) and order it (1 Simple) in a single phase.)